barumau/pandunia/spa/pandunia-spa.md

 ## A

 a - en (a)
+a dura de - durante
 a jong - centrarse (en el centro de)
 a ke - dónde
 a kon - juntos
 a late - estar al lado de
 a lin - en línea
+a max - además
 a medi - entre
 a min de - excepto (menos)
 a neu - ahora mismo (justo)
 a nice - debajo
 a poli mar - frecuentemente
 a pos - más tarde
+a re - al revés
 a ri - otra vez (de nuevo)
 a sabu de - porque
 a supra - sobre